 Boundary Lubrication — A system of lubrication in which the friction and wear between two surfaces in relative movement are determined by the properties of the surfaces and by the properties other than the viscosity of the lubricant.

-Note: Several conditions which were previously attributed to boundary lubrication may be elasto-hydrodynamic.
+Note — Several conditions which were previously attributed to boundary lubrication may be elasto-hydrodynamic.

 Circulating Lubrication — A system of lubrication in which the lubricant after passing through the gears, bearings, etc, is put again in circulation by a pump.